globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Asynchronous

-FuncX supports an asynchronous action provider to provide access via the Globus Automate ecosystem.
+FuncX supports an asynchronous action provider to provide access via the Globus automation platform.
 More details can be found `in the funcX documentation
 <https://funcx.readthedocs.io/en/latest/actionprovider.html>`_.